FOCUS-Energy crisis chips away at Europe's industrial might | Headlines

 PACKING UP Examples of industrial erosion are piling up.
 Europe became a net importer of chemicals for the first time ever this year, according to Cefic, the European Chemical Industry Council.

 More than half of European ammonia production, a key ingredient in fertilisers, has shut, and has been replaced by imports, according to the International Fertilizer Association.
-Norwegian fertiliser maker Yara has cut two-thirds of its European ammonia production and has no immediate plans to ramp it back up.
+Norwegian fertiliser maker Yara is utilising around two-thirds of its European ammonia production capacity.

 "We are watching the situation in the gas market closely and are making contingency plans," CEO Svein Tore Holsether told Reuters via email.
 Last week, the world's largest chemical group BASF questioned whether there was a business case for new plants in Europe.